wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Afterthought Countdown**: If, =>10 lines then 5s or 5-10 lines then 3s or <5 lines then 1s, wait for you to cancel send and return to edit, saving on mis-prompts and waits.

 ### Preview
-- The "Conversation" page, the session rotation, log and input, and the Operation Mode selector with dynamic display elements...
+- The "Conversation" page, with Operation Mode selector and relating dynamic panel displays switcher, and other features one commonly finds...
 ![preview_image](media/conversation_page.jpg)

 - The "Configuration" page - for configuration of, models and hardware, and relevant components, as well as ui customization...